A fabulous two-week journey from Kenya to Victoria Falls and Cape Town

 Though The Mount Nelson is very much a location in itself, the large grounds sit just a short stroll away from downtown and also the Kloof Street Area, which is famous among locals for excellent new restaurants and boutiques.
 Afternoon Tea at the Nelson (or Nellie as it is affectionately known) is a Cape Town institution and well worth trying.

-- In-room spa treatments
+- Holistic spa

 - 11 rooms, two suites, two villas